 Biomass is a term used to describe the use of organic material such as wood to produce energy.
 The term can cover a range of technologies, from room heaters or wood burners to biomass boilers connected to wet central heating systems.
 However, only some of these are eligible for the RHI payments.
 For more general information on biomass, see our guide to biomass on this website.

 How Can Biomass be Used Under the RHI?

-At this time, the payment rate for the Domestic RHI for biomass installations is set at 12.2p per kWh of heat produced.
+The payment rate for the Domestic RHI for biomass installations is set at 6.88p per kWh of heat produced (April 2019).

 For the purposes of the RHI, biomass must be used to provide space heating and can also be used to make hot water for use in the home.
 Applicants can select from biomass boilers which use solid fuel such as logs, or biomass stoves which use pellets to produce heat.
 Stoves should be designed with an in built heat exchanger to distribute heat around the home using a liquid, for example through radiators.

 Any biomass installation must not be used to cook food, so things like Aga’s and biomass fueled range cookers are not eligible for the RHI funding.
 You can supplement biomass heating with some fossil fueled technologies.
 For instance, you may want to combine your biomass system with an electric immersion heater for back up for your domestic hot water.
 You could also use supplementary electric heaters as long as the control of these is integrated with your biomass heating system.
 No other fossil fueled input is allowed, apart from for the ignition of the biomass unit.